fujiwara/cfft/README.md

 cfft executes `my-function` with `event.json` at CloudFront Functions in development stage.

+About an event object, see also [CloudFront Functions event structure](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/functions-event-structure.html).

 - If my-function is not found, `cfft test --create-if-missing` creates a new function with the name and runtime `cloudfront-js-2.0`.
 - If the function is found and the code is different from the `function.js`, cfft updates the function code.
 - Shows logs and compute utilization of the function after the execution.